Blog Customer FeedbackCustomer feedback loop: What is it, and how to create one that succeeds?

 What is a customer feedback loop illustration

-With increasingly more options on the market in all industries, providing a great customer experience is becoming more important than ever before.
+With increasingly more options on the market in all industries, providing a great customer experience is becoming more important than ever.

 By deeply caring about the user experience not only do you create the best product out there, but your users start to mention you to everyone they know - becoming a part of your marketing team.